Training

 Autism Academy for Software Quality Assurance student scholarship program

-Applications for the 2023 scholarship program are now open!
+Applications for the 2024 scholarship program are now open!

-The Autism Academy for Software Quality Assurance, the Autism Association of Western Australia and the Department of Training and Workforce Development are working together to deliver a scholarship program to harness the unique skills of people on the Autism spectrum or with related conditions.
+The Autism Academy for Software Quality Assurance, the Autism Association of Western Australia and the Department of Training and Workforce Development have partnered to deliver a scholarship program to harness the unique skills of people on the Autism spectrum or with related conditions.
+The Department offers scholarships of $2,500 per recipient for up to five eligible students to commence study in IT, programming, cybersecurity, or software development at the Certificate IV and Diploma levels.

-Applications for the 2023 scholarship close on 2 December 2022.
+Applications for the 2024 scholarship close on 29 December 2023.

 Autism Academy for Software Quality Assurance student scholarship program 2022